attack-monkey/App-Wide-Functional-JS/README.md

 const state = { ... };

-const view = viewEngine(state);
+const view = mainComponent(state);

 display(view);

 ```

-The `viewEngine` takes in `state` and produces the `view`, which is then displayed.

-The `viewEngine` calls a component function, passing in `state`, and that component in turn calls the next and so on.
+The `mainComponent` calls child component functions, passing in `state`.
+Those components in turn calls the next and so on.
 Each component returns a view, which finally returns the whole view.

-Of course our application is not static, and events need to trigger changes in state, which need to trigger a change in view.
+Of course our application is not static.
+Events trigger changes in state, which in turn trigger a change in view.

-Functions that alter state (or produce other side-effects) are generally known as `actions`.
+Functions that alter state (or produce other side-effects) are generally known as **actions**.

-Our application could now be expressed in the following way...
+Our application can now be expressed in the following way...

 ```

 const initialState = { ... };

-const view = app(viewEngine(initialState, actions));
+app(initialState, mainComponent, actions);

 ```

+or even `app({ ... }, mainComponent, actions);`

+There is no `displayView`.
+Instead `app` runs the `displayView` from within. `app` also manages the functions used to generate the new state.
+Whenever the state is updated, `app` reruns the `displayView` passing in the new state.

-In the above, `app` is responsible for displaying the view, and also re-rendering the view each time the state changes.
-Note that an `initialState` is passed into `app` which then manages the state-injection process from there on.
+In the above, `app` is responsible for rendering the components into the view, and also re-rendering the view each time the state changes.
+Note that `initialState` is passed into `app`, and then `app` immutably manages the state-injection process from there on.

 ### Example Frontend Frameworks